► Ken Block's latest Gymkhana film

 ► Watch all the Gymkhana videos here

-You can watch the video, set in (and on, and up the side of) the Swing Arm City desert plateau playground in Utah in all its dusty glory above - and catch up on the previous installments in the Block-busting (sorry) video franchise below.
+Enjoy the new video in the player above and catch up on the previous instalments in the Block-busting (sorry) video franchise below.

 A potted history of the Gymkhana series

 The Gymkhana series has come a long way since Block first slid a Subaru around a scrubby airfield for the cameras back in 2008 to help flog some shoes.
 We've put all the videos in order at the foot of this article, so you can follow the Gymkhana story from start to finish.

 The original video - Gymkhana Practice